-The Heathrow Secondary School Challenge is back in 2019 and we’re inviting local schools to take part in the coding activity that introduces students to a variety of STEM skills (Science, Technology, Engineering, Maths)!
+The Heathrow Secondary School Challenge is back!
+We are building and coding robots with Year 8 students at 28 schools across the local area until May, introducing students to a variety of STEM skills (Science, Technology, Engineering, Maths)!

 What is the Heathrow Secondary School Challenge?

 Working in small groups, students will build a Lego ‘Pod’ – our driverless electric vehicles that provide transport between the car parks and Terminal 5.
 Students will use computer coding to programme their Pod to travel a certain route – finishing with an exciting race off with other teams.

 Heathrow’s IT managers, engineering managers, and employee volunteers will support the students in the challenge, which is held at local schools.